OWASP/owasp-mastg/Document/0x04c-Tampering-and-Reverse-Engineering.md

 #### Frida

-[Frida](https://www.frida.re "Frida") is a free and open source dynamic code instrumentation toolkit written in Vala by Ole André Vadla Ravnås that works by injecting a JavaScript engine ([Duktape](https://duktape.org/ "Duktape JavaScript Engine") and [V8](https://v8.dev/docs "V8 JavaScript Engine")) into the instrumented process.
+[Frida](https://www.frida.re "Frida") is a free and open source dynamic code instrumentation toolkit written in Vala by Ole André Vadla Ravnås that works by injecting a JavaScript engine ([Duktape](https://duktape.org/ "Duktape JavaScript Engine"), [V8](https://v8.dev/docs "V8 JavaScript Engine") or [QuickJS](https://frida.re/news/2020/10/28/frida-14-0-released/), since Frida 14.0) into the instrumented process.
 Frida lets you execute snippets of JavaScript into native apps on Android and iOS (as well as on [other platforms](https://www.frida.re/docs/home/ "So what is Frida, exactly?")).

 Code can be injected in several ways.
 For example, Xposed permanently modifies the Android app loader, providing hooks for running your own code every time a new process is started.
-In contrast, Frida implements code injection by writing code directly into process memory.
+In contrast, Frida implements code injection by writing code directly into the process memory.
 When attached to a running app:

 - Frida uses ptrace to hijack a thread of a running process.
 This thread is used to allocate a chunk of memory and populate it with a mini-bootstrapper.
 - The bootstrapper starts a fresh thread, connects to the Frida debugging server that's running on the device, and loads a shared library that contains the Frida agent (`frida-agent.so`).